 How can I find other members who want to play? arrow-down

 Please join Matchspace, The Lensbury’s racquets app, available for all of our racquet sports.
 This will enable you to join competitions, events, receive racquet updates and connect with other members looking for a game.
+Alternatively, please attend the social events to meet fellow players, spaces will be limited so please book in advance.

 Can I hire the courts for a corporate event, as a member of the public, or a local school? arrow-down